Vancouver Canucks still on the hook to pay Foote and Allvin significant money

 Allvin signed a three-year contract extension with the Canucks midway through the 2023-24 campaign.
 That deal was set to expire following the 2026-27 season.

-The exact dollar amount in Allvin’s contract was unknown, though one can assume it’s at least the same value annually, if not more, than Foote’s deal.
+The exact dollar amount in Allvin’s contract was unknown, though one can assume it’s likely more than Foote’s deal.

 While the search continues for a new head coach in Vancouver, they have shaped out their front office.